 Natural Strawberry Pest Management

 What?!
-That is crazy talk.
+That didn’t make sense.
 Mulch helps me keep weeds down, retain soil moisture, and maintain a more even soil temperature.
 Not.
 Helpful.
 Plus, I knew they were missing the boat on the other things on the tater-bug menu.
 I kept searching and reading.

 Some said bury tuna cans or similar so the rim was level with the soil level and then fill with cheap beer (one of my English Springer Spaniels would make a quick business of emptying them all, rendering this mode useless).